awsdocs/amazon-chime-administration-guide/doc_source/verify-setup.md

 1. To make sure that Business Calling is working, make an inbound and outbound call by pressing the **Call** button\.

-1. To make sure that Alexa for Business is enabled, open the Alexa for Business console and choose **Rooms**, select the room, and verify the Dolby hub serial number under **Shared devices**\.
+1. To make sure that Alexa for Business is enabled, open the console and choose **Rooms**, select the room, and verify the Dolby hub serial number under **Shared devices**\.